directus/directus/docs/self-hosted/config-options.md

 ## Onboarding

-New admin users are presented with an onboarding screen to help guide new users of Directus to set up their project and user profiles.
+New admin users are presented with an onboarding screen to help them quickly set up their project and user profile.
 They may optionally join our mailing list to receive product news/updates if they'd like.
-You can easily opt-out with the following environment variable:
+The onboarding process can easily be opted out with the following environment variable:

 | Variable                | Description                                             | Default Value |
 | ----------------------- | ------------------------------------------------------- | ------------- |